John Frusciante: Musical style

-Frusciante's musical style has evolved over the course of his career.
-Although he received moderate recognition for his early guitar work, it was not until later in his career that music critics and guitarists alike began to fully recognize it: in October 2003, he was ranked eighteenth in Rolling Stones list of the "100 Greatest Guitarists of All Time".
-Frusciante attributes this recent recognition to his shift in focus, stating that he chose an approach based on rhythmic patterns inspired by the complexity of material Jimi Hendrix and Eddie Van Halen produced.
-On earlier records, however, much of his output was influenced by various underground punk and new wave musicians.
+Frusciante's musical style has evolved over his career.
+Although he received moderate recognition for his early guitar work, it was not until later in his career that music critics and guitarists alike began to fully recognize it.
+Frusciante attributes this recognition to his shift in focus, stating that he chose an approach based on rhythmic patterns inspired by the complexity of material Jimi Hendrix and Eddie Van Halen produced.
+On earlier records, he was influenced by various underground punk and new wave musicians.
+Rolling Stone named him the 18th-greatest guitarist of all time in 2003, the 25th-greatest guitarist of all time in 2023.

 In general, his sound is also defined by an affinity for vintage guitars.
 All the guitars that he owns, records, and tours with were made before 1970.
 Frusciante uses the specific guitar that he finds appropriate for a certain song.
 All of the guitars he owned before quitting the band were destroyed when his house burned down in 1993.
 The first guitar he bought after rejoining the Chili Peppers was a 1962 red Fender Jaguar.
 His most-often used guitar, however, is a 1962 Sunburst Fender Stratocaster that was given to him as a gift from Anthony Kiedis after Frusciante rejoined the Chili Peppers in 1998.
-He has played this guitar on every album since rejoining the Chili Peppers, and their ensuing tours."Interview with John Frusciante".
-Guitar Xtreme, June 2006.
+He has played this guitar on every album since rejoining the Chili Peppers, and their ensuing tours.
 He also owns a 1955 Fender Stratocaster, his only Strat with a maple fretboard.
-Frusciante's most highly appraised instrument is a 1955 Gretsch White Falcon, which he used twice per show for the songs Californication and Otherside.
+Frusciante's most highly appraised instrument is a 1955 Gretsch White Falcon, which he used twice per show for the songs "Californication" and "Otherside".
 In 2006 and 2007, he only used it for the latter song, saying there was "no room for it", preferring multiple Stratocasters for the Stadium Arcadium tour.
 Virtually all of Frusciante's acoustic work is played with a 1950s Martin 0–15.